Home

 • dermatitis (itchy rash)

-Wheat flour alternatives for a wheat-free diet.
+| RELATED: Wheat flour alternatives for a wheat-free diet.

 When should I introduce wheat and other foods containing gluten to my baby?

 The UK Department of Health states that these foods should not be introduced before baby is at least 6 months of age and should NEVER be used as first weaning foods for a baby with a family history of coeliac disease or allergies.
-There are no official recommendations currently available in the US.

-This BBC article states how experts believe that introducing gluten to a baby's diet during the first 3 months of life increases the baby's risk of developing coeliac disease by 5 times.
-It also indicates that the risk is high if the introduction of gluten is delayed past 7 months.
+This article from the Department of Pediatrics, University of Chicago, states how experts believe that introducing gluten to a baby’s diet during the first 3 months of life increases the baby’s risk of developing coeliac disease by 5 times.

 Coeliac UK recommends that, after 6 months of age, foods containing gluten are given to baby regularly in normal, adequate amounts.

-This is so that any adverse reactions can be easily spotted and identified.
-If baby is only fed small amounts of foods containing gluten - or fed them very infrequently - the pattern of symptoms may be inconsistent, delaying diagnosis.
+If baby is only fed small amounts of foods containing gluten – or fed them very infrequently – the pattern of symptoms may be inconsistent, delaying diagnosis.

 As with any new food, you should always discuss the introduction of wheat and gluten with your child's doctor BEFORE giving them to your baby.